-- For the EV Driven - Off-Peak Rewards program, you will receive an Amazon e-gift card with your quarterly earnings 4-6 weeks after the end of each quarter (March 31, June 30, Sep.
+- For the EV Driven - Off-Peak Rewards program, you will receive a MasterCard e-gift card with your quarterly earnings 4-6 weeks after the end of each quarter (March 31, June 30, Sep.
 30, Dec.
 31).

 - Which EV chargers qualify for the program?

 Please see the chart below for eligible charging equipment.
 Your charger must be installed and activated with Wi-Fi connectivity prior to enrollment.